-The long tail of latency distribution in OLDI data centers can be caused by a couple of factors [3].
-One is simply related to the mix of traffic between control messages (mice) and data (elephants).
+The long tail of latency distribution in OLDI data centers can be caused by various factors [3].
+One is simply related to the mix of traffic between control messages (mice) and data messages (elephants).
 While most of the flows in the data center are mice, most of the bytes transferred across the network are due to elephants.
-So a small number of elephant flows can delay the setup of control channels established by mice flows.
-Since OLDI data centers are processing requests over 1000s of servers simultaneously, the mix and interplay of mice and elephant flows is highly uncoordinated.
-Another cause of latency is due to incast at the tiers of the node hierarchy.
+SoTherefore, a small number of elephant flows can delay the set-up of control channels established by mice flows.
+Since OLDI data centers are processing requests over thousands of servers simultaneously, the mix and interplay of mice and elephant flows is highly uncoordinated.
+An additional complexity is that flows can change behavior over time; what was once an elephant can transform into a mouse after an application has reached steady state.
+Another cause of latency is due to incast at the lower tiers of the node hierarchy.
 Leaf worker nodes return their answers to a common parent in the tree at nearly the same time.
 This can cause buffer over-runs and packet loss within an individual switch.
-It may invoke congestion management schemes such as flow-control or congestion notification, which have little effect on mice flows and tail latency - more on this later.
+It may invoke congestion management schemes such as flow-control or congestion notification, which have little effect on mice flows and tail latency, as discussed belownext.